nasa/fprime/docs/index.md

 ## Further References

-Full information on the code and F´ are available at our Github page:
+Full information on the code and F´ are available at our GitHub page:
 [http://github.com/nasa/fprime](http://github.com/nasa/fprime).

 To start with, follow the [installation guide](./INSTALL.md).
 Then inspect